Make-A-Protagonist: Generic Video Editing with An Ensemble of Experts: Experiments

 \textbf{Baselines.} Since there are no previous methods conducting generic video editing, we compare \ours with text-based editing~\cite{wu2022tune, qi2023fatezero}, video variation~\cite{gen1}, and personalized~\cite{ruiz2022dreambooth} methods: (1) \textit{Tune-A-Video}~\cite{wu2022tune} fine-tunes an inflated LDM on a single video to generate related content.
 (2) \textit{FateZero}~\cite{qi2023fatezero} edits an existing video by controlling the cross-attention maps.
 (3) \textit{Gen-1}~\cite{gen1} uses reference images or text to change the source video.
 Since Gen-1 can only use one condition (image or text), we use the reference image without text input.
 (4) \textit{DreamBooth-V}~\cite{ruiz2022dreambooth,wu2022tune} is a baseline with a similar application as ours, combining DreamBooth~\cite{ruiz2022dreambooth} and Tune-A-Video~\cite{wu2022tune}.
 Specifically, we first train a personalized DreamBooth model with one reference image and the corresponding text token [V] and then use this personalized model as the initialization for single video fine-tuning~\cite{wu2022tune}.
 During inference, text token [V] can be used to generate content with the protagonist.

 \textbf{Qualitative Evaluation.} We compare the baselines on two videos in Fig~\ref{fig:sota}. \textbf{First}, text-based editing methods~\cite{wu2022tune,qi2023fatezero} cannot integrate the visual clues, limiting their capability to generate indescribable protagonists. \textbf{Second}, Gen-1~\cite{gen1} cannot use both visual and textual clues simultaneously for generic editing.
 Moreover, Gen-1~\cite{gen1} incorporates the background information from the reference image in the generated results. \textbf{Third}, DreamBooth-V~\cite{ruiz2022dreambooth,wu2022tune} can perform generic video editing as \ours.
 However, one reference image is not enough to learn a good DreamBooth model for complex protagonists (\eg, the man in the left video) and thus DreamBooth-V struggles to generate realistic videos.
-Furthermore, even though the personalized model is well trained, it requires a separate model for each protagonist with a careful selection of training configurations.
+Furthermore, even though the personalized model is well-trained, it requires a separate model for each protagonist with a careful selection of training configurations.
 In addition, DreamBooth-V is limited to editing one protagonist in a video while \ours demonstrates the ability to edit multiple protagonists in Fig.~\ref{fig:double-edit}.
-Further qualitative comparison with DreamBooth-V is provided in Appendix.~\ref{sec:com-db-v}.